Primary cutaneous marginal zone lymphoma

 ●Primary cutaneous large B cell lymphoma, leg type

-●Primary cutaneous marginal zone lymphoma (PCMZL), this subtype is included in the broader category of extranodal marginal zone B cell lymphoma (see "Clinical manifestations, pathologic features, and diagnosis of extranodal (MALT) and nodal marginal zone lymphomas")
+●Primary cutaneous marginal zone lymphoma (PCMZL); this subtype is included in the broader category of extranodal marginal zone B cell lymphoma (see "Clinical manifestations, pathologic features, and diagnosis of extranodal marginal zone lymphoma of mucosa associated lymphoid tissue (MALT)")

 - Willemze R, Jaffe ES, Burg G, et al. WHO-EORTC classification for cutaneous lymphomas.
 Blood 2005; 105:3768.